 After gaining sponsorship, you can encourage alignment by discussing the wins that were identified during step one.
 Also, clearly define the expectations of leadership and management, so that they will be more likely to model the change you are trying to achieve.

 Actions and strategies that have worked for InsideOut Development's clients include:

-Ensuring your initiative is relevant to your organization's needs, goals, and objectives is the most vital component of step three, and requires being able to answer these questions: Actions and strategies that have worked for InsideOut Development's clients include:
+Ensuring your initiative is relevant to your organization's needs, goals, and objectives is the most vital component of step three and requires being able to answer these questions:

 4. Deploy Actionable Learning and Tools

 In step four of the Results Framework, the focus is on the learning and tools that are often part of a new company initiative.